quartzjer/cb0r/README.md

 # cb0r - Minimal Zero-Footprint [CBOR](http://cbor.io) Decoder in C

-> NOTE - this code is not functioning yet, consider using [cn-cbor](https://github.com/cabo/cn-cbor) until I find more time/demand to get this working

-A one-pass minimal overhead walk of the raw bytes using a fast jump table to determine state transitions.
+A one-pass minimal malloc-free walk of the raw bytes using a fast jump table to determine state transitions and decode a result.

 * public domain, single cb0r.c file with one function
 * easy to use, just returns a given type, value, and offset locations in the bytes
-* no dependencies, embedded friendly
+* no dependencies, designed for embedded use
 * requires no memory/malloc or copying, uses only what is passed in
-* safely stops on anything bad
+* safely stops on anything invalid

 For other CBOR implementations check [http://cbor.io/impls.html](http://cbor.io/impls.html).